Copts: Middle East

-Smaller communities of Copts are found throughout the Middle East, including Kuwait, Jordan and Lebanon.
+Smaller communities of Copts are found throughout the Middle East outside Egypt, including Kuwait, Jordan, and Lebanon.

 Jordan has a minor community of Copts.
 In 2005, the Virgin Mary Coptic Orthodox Church in the Abdali district of Amman had 8,000 members, mostly Egyptians.

 As of 2012, Lebanon's Syriac League estimated that the Coptic population in the country numbered at 3,000 to 4,000.

 In Israel, there were approximately 1,000 Copts as of 2014, mostly residing in Jerusalem.

 Europe

-In Europe, France has the largest number of Copts, estimated at approximately 45,000.
+In Europe, France has the largest number of Copts, estimated at 45,000.
 This is followed by Italy (30,000), the United Kingdom (25,000–30,000) and the Netherlands (10,000).

 As of 2017, Germany was home to between 6,000 and 10,000 Copts.
 In the 2020s, the Coptic Orthodox population of Austria was estimated to be 10,000, although the 2001 Austrian census (the country's last to record religious affiliation) tallied just 1,633 Coptic Orthodox.

 In Switzerland, the first Copts arrived in the 1960s, mostly students and those fleeing Egypt after the 1952 revolution.
 The first Coptic church in Switzerland opened in 2004, when there were approximately 1,000 Copts in the country.

 Socioeconomics

 Copts in Egypt are generally characterized by relatively high levels of educational attainment, income, and representation in professional and white-collar occupations, though their participation in security-related institutions remains limited.
 Most socioeconomic and health indicators among Copts in Egypt are broadly comparable to those of Egyptian Muslims.
 Historical data also suggest that Egyptian Christians have been overrepresented in the country's middle and upper-middle classes.
-As of 2016, 36% of Egyptian Christians had completed university education in institutions of higher education; among the highest rates in the Middle East and North Africa.
+As of 2016, 36% of Egyptian Christians had completed university education in institutions of higher education, among the highest rates in the Middle East and North Africa.

 Throughout the 19th and early 20th centuries, Copts held significant roles in Egypt's financial and administrative sectors.
-They were widely employed as accountants in government offices, and by the 1960s reportedly owned 51% of the country's banking institutions.
+They were widely employed as accountants in government offices, and by the 1960s, reportedly owned 51% of the country's banking institutions.
 In the mid-20th century, Christians were estimated to represent 45% of Egypt's medical doctors and 60% of its pharmacists.

 Several Coptic families have attained significant economic influence, particularly in the private sector.
 The Sawiris family, through its Orascom conglomerate, became one of Egypt's most prominent business dynasties in the early 2000s, with interests spanning telecommunications, construction, tourism, and technology.
 In 2008, Forbes estimated their combined wealth at $36 billion.

 Some scholars attribute the high educational and economic profile of the Coptic community to a historical emphasis within the Coptic community on literacy and the development of human capital.